ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 - "blinded_msg" is the Nk-octet request defined above.

-The Client then generates an HTTP POST request to send to the Issuer Request URI, with the TokenRequest as the content.
+The Client then generates an HTTP POST request to send to the Issuer Request URL, with the TokenRequest as the content.
 The media type for this request is "application/private-token-request".
 An example request is shown below:

 ~~~